ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedWithPlugins.md

 1. Open dev console

-2. Click "Toggle" button twice.
-To hide and show editor.
+2. Use each available plugin and toggle editor in random moments.

 	**Expected:** Editor shows with same data.
 Content is editable.
-Elementspath (at the bottom is updated).

 	**Unexpected:** Editor data is lost, content area is not editable.